Sunil (Kannada actor)

-Sunil also known as Sunil Kumar (1 April 1964 – 24 July 1994) was an Indian actor in Kannada cinema.
+Sunil (1 April 1964 – 24 July 1994) was an Indian actor in Kannada cinema.
 Some of the notable films of Sunil as an actor include Shruthi (1990), Mana Mecchida Sose (1992), Belli Kalungura (1992) and Shambhavi (1992).

 Career

-Sunil had been part of more than thirty Kannada feature films.
+Sunil had been part of more than thirty Kannada feature films and was paired with Malashri in many films.
+He first acted as her brother in the film Mangalya (1991).

 Death

-In 1994, actress Malashri and Sunil met with a car accident when their car was hit by a truck.
-While Malashri suffered multiple injuries, Sunil died within an hour.
+In 1994, actress Malashri, Sunil, and his aunt's son, Sachin, met with a car accident when their car on route from Hospet to Bengaluru was hit by a truck.
+While Malashri and Sachin suffered multiple injuries, Sunil died within an hour.